MiaFrey/SustainableFinanceH2/README.md

 Table 4: Emission per continent
 ```

 Even if the sample of the top emitters is not representative of the average, it can still be noted that Asia produces about 81% of the emissions produced by the 25 most polluting companies.
 In second place is the USA with about 13%.
-These results are in agreement with the following table depicting that the largest emitters in 2017 were Asia followed by the USA and Europe [@bib:Jondeau]:
+These results are in agreement with the following table depicting that the largest emitters in 2017 were Asia followed by the USA and Europe [[2]](#2):

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185916902-7b45854a-15df-487d-aba2-2e1afd70cbbe.png" width="400" height="280">